-☐ The SBE closing pool balance (before current year deductions), if any, could potentially be fully claimed in the 2024 income year, if it is below the increased threshold (if it is passed).
+☐ The SBE closing pool balance (before current year deductions), if any, will be fully claimed in the 2025 income year, if it is below the increased threshold.

 Note: Eligible SBE taxpayers using the simplified SBE depreciation rules cannot opt out of fully expensing their SBE general pool.